dianasulyma/dianasulyma/README.md

 📘 I'm developing a method for measuring AI's trustworthiness.
 I hope to turn this into my thesis topic.

 🩻 Recently, I implemented parameter-efficient fine-tuning (PEFT) on a large language model (LLM).
-The model has been fine-tuned for medical domain expertise and is now available on Hugging Face: [DoctorGPT-FineTuned](https://huggingface.co/Deanna/doctorgpt-ft).
+The model has been fine-tuned on medical domain expertise and is now available on Hugging Face: [DoctorGPT-FineTuned](https://huggingface.co/Deanna/doctorgpt-ft).